nschlia/ffmpegfs/README.md

 ### Windows Version

-A Windows version of FFmpegfs has frequently been requested; see Issue [#76](https://github.com/nschlia/ffmpegfs/issues/76) for more information.
+A Windows version of FFmpegfs has frequently been requested; see issue [#76](https://github.com/nschlia/ffmpegfs/issues/76) for more information.
 In essence, this failed because Windows doesn't support Fuse.
 I discovered [WinFSP](https://winfsp.dev/), which offers everything necessary.

-To get what's been done so far, checkout the [windows](https://github.com/nschlia/ffmpegfs/tree/windows) branch.
+To see what's been done so far, checkout the [windows](https://github.com/nschlia/ffmpegfs/tree/windows) branch.

 ### Version 2.14 under development